European shares end down as Greek optimism fades

 "If nothing is done about Greece, then I expect a short sharp fall of around 10 percent over a week, but I anticipate any pullback being received well and for buyers to come back in."

-Commerzbank (CBKG.DE), however, was among the top movers, up 7.6 percent, following strong results from its polish unit BRE Bank BREP.WA.
+Commerzbank, however, was among the top movers, up 7.6 percent, following strong results from its polish unit BRE Bank.